learn-anything/quotes/readme.md

 - The teacher appears when the student is ready
 - The first draft of anything is garbage.
 	- Ernest Hemingway
+- No plan survives contact with the enemy

 ### Consciousness
 - God is consciousness without the sense of self